To place Christ at the centre of everything we do.

 The national curriculum outlines the following aims for History in schools:

 History teaching focuses on enabling children to think as historians.
-Our principal aim is to develop the children’s substantive and disciplinary in history.
+Our principal aim is to develop the children’s substantive, disciplinary and chronological knowledge in history.
 We believe that children learn best when:

 They are given time to reflect on their own learning by giving them opportunities to create visual prompts enabling them to recall how they learned about this period, thus creating opportunities to identify links and relate periods of history together.